California Maintenance Worker Exposed to Asbestos, Developed Mesothelioma

 Wrongful Death Lawsuits

 If an asbestos-related mesothelioma victim passes away, their family members can file wrongful death lawsuits against the responsible companies.
 These lawsuits seek compensation for funeral expenses, loss of companionship, and financial support.
-Proving negligence and causation is crucial for the success of wrongful death claims.
+Proving negligence and causation is crucial for the success of Mesothelioma lawsuits after death claims.

 Asbestos Trust Funds